OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-04.md

 Lamech said to his wives, “Adah and Zillah, listen to me; wives of Lamech, hear my words.
 I have killed a man for wounding me, a young man for striking me.

 ## Genesis 4:24
-If Cain is avenged seven times, then Lamech seventy-seven times.”
+If Cain is avenged seven times, then Lamech will be avenged seventy-seven times.”

 ## Genesis 4:25
 Adam was intimate with his wife again, and she gave birth to a son and named him Seth, saying, “God has granted me another child in place of Abel, since Cain killed him.”